QtpyeRose/invEffect/README.md

 <pre>
 this is the github for a plugin developed for minecraft spigot 1.16.5

+this was developed for spigot 1.16.5 you welcome to attempt to use it on any other version you want. (no gaurentee it will work though) if you encounter any issues please open a issue in the issues section

 the invEffect plugin aims to add the ability to make items give a player potion effects from anywhere within there inventory